Car refinance made simple

 Are there fees to switch?

 Possibly.
 There can be early-repayment costs with your current lender and setup fees on a new loan.
 We walk through the various costs so you can weigh the trade-offs.
+See. more about our fees here and lender fees here.

 Will my repayments definitely go down?